 ENTERPRISE ARCHITECT

 User Guide Series

 Microsoft Azure

 Author: Sparx Systems

-Date: 2021-09-02
+Date: 2022-10-03

-Version: 15.2
+Version: 16.0

 Table of Contents

 Microsoft Azure 3

 Getting Started 4

 Example Diagram 6

 Import the Microsoft Azure Patterns 7

 Create Azure Diagrams 8

 More Information 10

 Microsoft Azure

-Creates Microsoft Azure Diagrams that Specify and Document Azure Virtual Infrastructure

-Microsoft Azure (or simply Azure) is one of the market leaders in public cloud computing platforms and provides services to define IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service) and SaaS (Software as a Service) cloud environments.
-Azure entered the market in 2010 and has steadily grown in importance as a corporate cloud solution.
+Create Microsoft Azure Diagrams that Specify and Document Azure Virtual Infrastructure Microsoft Azure (or simply Azure) is one of the market leaders in public Cloud computing platforms and provides services to define IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service) and SaaS (Software as a Service) Cloud environments.
+Azure entered the market in 2010 and has steadily grown in importance as a corporate Cloud solution.
 The platform is used for building, testing, deploying, and managing applications and services through Microsoft-managed data centers and supports many programming languages, tools, and frameworks, including both Microsoft-specific and third-party software and systems.

-Enterprise Architect provides modeling constructs that allow you to create expressive Azure diagrams that specify new cloud infrastructure and platforms or document existing ones.
+Enterprise Architect provides modeling constructs that allow you to create expressive Azure diagrams that specify new Cloud infrastructure and platforms or document existing ones.
 You can also model other Cloud Infrastructure and platform providers such as Amazon Web Services (AWS) and Google Cloud Platform (GPC).

-The MDG Technology for Microsoft Azure provides a new Image library of graphics (icons and images) required to model Microsoft Azure deployments.
+The Microsoft Azure UML profile provides a new image library of graphics (icons and images) required to model Microsoft Azure deployments.
 The icons and images are provided by a Model Wizard framework pattern, which must be imported into your model before you can start creating diagrams that describe Microsoft Azure deployments.
 The Azure pattern contains over 350 Image Assets that can be dragged-and-dropped onto diagrams.
+Getting Started Creating Microsoft Azure diagrams is straight forward; all the AWS service constructs are available from the Toolbox pages or from the Browser in the MS Azure Packages.
+This allows you to create expressive diagrams containing element items such as Virtual Machines, MS SQL databases, Cycle Cloud for big computer clusters, DevOps for code collaboration, Blob Storage and Managed Disks for data storage, and Load Balancers and Traffic Managers for networking.